carlosp420/nymphalidae_diversification/MS.md

 ### Detecting diversification shifts on phylogenetic trees
-Patterns of diversification in Nymphalidae were analyzed by using Turbo-MEDUSA version 0.1 [@harmon2011] on the maximum clade credibility tree from
+Patterns of diversification in Nymphalidae were analyzed by using MEDUSA version 093-4-33 [@harmon2011] on the maximum clade credibility tree from
 @wahlberg2009.
+MEDUSA fits
-Turbo-MEDUSA, and the original algorithm MEDUSA, fit alternative birth-death likelihood models to a phylogenetic tree in order to estimate changes in net diversification rates along branches.
+alternative birth-death likelihood models to a phylogenetic tree in order to estimate changes in net diversification rates along branches.
 MEDUSA estimates likelihood and AIC scores for the simplest birth-death model, with two parameters